grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 ## User-defined tags

-User-defined tags let you categorize k6 entities based on logic.
+You can define your own tags to categorize k6 entities based on your test logic.
 You can tag the following entities:

 - requests